XavierDefontaine/CV/README.md

 This resulted in the band Boney M trusting me to tour manage them in Thailand and DJ Jazzy Jeff’s team agreeing to [reunite](https://www.bbc.co.uk/news/uk-england-lancashire-41051831) with Will Smith for a one-off show in Blackpool in 2017 which they hadn’t done in decades.

 #### Adaptable ☯︎
-I always try to operate using a growth mindset, by seeking out criticism, changing my approach if I meet a difficult challenge and gathering different perspectives
+I always try to operate using a **growth mindset**, by seeking out criticism, changing my approach if I meet a difficult challenge and gathering different perspectives

 This served me well when working on my final group project at Makers as it meant I could quickly learn new tools and motivate the team when we were struggling.

-I pride myself on being empathic, a good listener and have the emotional intelligence to navigate through difficult situations and meant I could play an important role in keeping the team on track through positive leadership.
+I pride myself on being **empathic**, a good listener and have the emotional intelligence to navigate through difficult situations.
+This meant I could play an important role in keeping the project team on track through **positive leadership**.

 While working in music, I often had to adapt my communication style to build good relationships and explain complex concepts (e.g. technical, legal etc) to different audiences.

-For example, I would always meticulously research the music genre, product and industry I was working with to go above and beyond what was expected of me, for the artist and my company.
+Having worked with a very diverse roster of artists, I would always meticulously research the music genre, product and industry I was working with to go above and beyond what was expected of me, for the artist and my company.

 #### Additional Skill
 Oh, and I also speak French fluently!